AreroLR/SlotsPlus/README.md

 <a href="https://poggit.pmmp.io/r/123595/SlotsPlus.phar"><img src="https://user-images.githubusercontent.com/78657082/115741287-74589c80-a344-11eb-83bc-98c11b464855.png"></a>

+## Note

+The plugin will **NOT** work if you enable both unlimitedSlots and fakePlayers.
+Only enable one at a time.

 # How do i use it?

 Once you've downloaded the plugin, Put the plugin in your server's plugin folder.
 After that, Edit the config.yml file (Found at resources\config.yml) to